SB20 - Flywheel Axle and Cog Bearing Service

 - Repeat these steps on non-drive-side Axle Bearing (while still attached to axle).

 - Stages suggests adding Loctite to prevent clicking and squeaking.
 You should clean the outer ring of both bearings with isopropyl alcohol, apply Loctite adhesive and then wait 24 hours prior to use.
-I consider this step optional since bikes are shipped without adhesive and only a small percentage develop clicking/squeaking issues.

 Re-Assemble Flywheel